jython/devguide/patch_hg_jy.rst

 .. note::
    This has been adapted for Jython from an old version of the CPython devguide, to describe the Jython process based on Mercurial.
+   We retain this (for the time being) for reference.

 Creating
 --------